What is a VPN tunnel? The basics of online encryption

 2.3.
 Hiding your digital footprint

-Every device connected to the internet has a unique IP address, like a digital home address, which can be used to track your location and online behavior.
-When you use a VPN tunnel, your real IP address is masked and replaced with the IP address VPN off the server you're connected to.
+Every internet-connected device has a unique IP address, similar to a digital home address, used for tracking.
+When you use this secure pathway, your actual IP address VPN is masked and substituted with the address of the server you are using.

-This makes it much harder for websites, advertisers, and other third parties to trace your activities back to you, allowing you to browse the web with a greater degree of anonymity.
+This makes it harder for websites and advertisers to trace your online activities.
+As a result, you can browse the web with a greater degree of obscurity.

 2.4.
 Accessing content freely